Suvekshyajha/shot_classification/README.md

 ### Overview

-The basic idea is simple — take a padel match video, go through it frame by frame, figure out where the players and ball are, and then try to guess what kind of shot was just played (forehand, backhand, or smash).
+The basic idea is simple — take a padel match video, go through it frame by frame, figure out where the players and ball are, and then try to guess what kind of shot was just played.

-I split the work into separate files so each file handles just one job.
-That way it's easier to fix or change one part without breaking everything else.
+The code is split into separate files so each one handles just one job.
+That way it's easy to fix or change one part without breaking everything else.

 ### How It Works Step by Step